oyjy2004/opencv-notes/README.md

-# Open_cv_notes
+# opencv-notes
-There's some notes and codes with open_cv.
-It probably reminded me of some of the problems I had when I was studying.<br>
+There's some notes and codes about opencv.
+It reminded me of some problems when I was studying.<br>